-The only things I would say that might take it over the budget is if you choose to have a backdrop, have someone make your cake for you (maybe you have a family member or a friend that can help make and decorate a cake for you if that’s not your thing) or if you have rented a space for the party.
+The only things I would say that might take it over the budget is if you choose to have a backdrop, have someone make your cake for you (maybe you have a family member or a friend that can help make and decorate a cake) or if you have rented a space for the party.

 The backdrop we had for our party, I purchased off a lady on Etsy and then had it printed and laminated at our local printing shop.
 It cost about $60.
 The size of the backdrop was AO size which is aprox 33″ x 46″ or 841mm x 1189mm.